allifizzuddin89/Lazada-Web-Scraping-Handphone-Price-List/README.md

  ```

 ## Troubleshoot
-- Error might happened due to the cookies already expired or request being rejected by the server or he url simply has been changed by the administrator.
+- Error might happened due to the cookies already expired or request being rejected by the server or the url simply has been changed by the administrator.
+  - Please bear in mind, the the web owner might change the web's code dynamically anytime.
+Therefore this web scraping code might not work.
 - Solution:
   1. Refresh the cookies (if any) OR
   2. Using proxy (refer main.py)